annafelicity/Tattoo-Title-Popularity-Calculator/README.md

 # Tattoo-Title-Popularity-Calculator
 Here's the code for the beta version of the Center for Tattoo History and Culture's Tattoo Title Popularity Calculator.
+I created this web-app interface as one of the mentees during the Fall 2017 ChiPy (Chicago Python) mentorship program.
+It's built using Django and is hosted on an AWS EC2 instance, then embedded in a pre-existing Wordpress site that I built using an iframe.

 You can find the calculator here (works best on desktop right now...still debugging): https://centerfortattoo.org/projects/tattoo-title-popularity-calculator/